What is Cloud Computing: Definition, History, Types, Deployment models

 2. Startups and Small Organizations: IaaS can be a great fit for startups and small organizations because they don’t need to invest in physical hardware and software.
 It allows businesses to scale up and down as needed quickly.

-4. Development and testing: Organizations that need to build and test new applications can adopt IaaS to create development and testing environments quickly and cost-effectively.
+4. Development and testing: IaaS can help an organization to build and test new applications quickly and cost-effectively.

 Example of IaaS : Leasing a Commercial property